 Currently, CPS, through a combination of discretionary school funds and central spending, spends approximately $30 million a year on instructional resources, which do not currently benefit all classrooms.
 In order to provide a complete and multi-functional curriculum and digital platform, the district is seeking to enter into multi-year contracts with several vendors for a not-to-exceed amount of $45 million on a yearly basis for three years.
 These costs will cover curriculum content development for every core subject, professional learning, project management, translation, support and maintenance, and allow schools that currently spend their own discretionary funds on curriculum to instead spend those funds on other educational resources.
 Following the first three years of the initiative, during which the curriculum and digital platform will be implemented, the costs are expected to drop to approximately $20 million per year, which will primarily cover licensing and maintenance to ensure the curriculum stays relevant for years to come.

 The vendors were selected based on the recommendations of evaluation teams, which were comprised of teachers, content experts, and district staff.
 Nearly half of the evaluation teams were comprised of CPS teachers, and all evaluation teams featured representatives with a background in educating diverse learners and English learners.

-At the May 22 Board Meeting, the district will seek to execute contracts with the following vendors, following a competitive solicitation process: Amplify, McGraw-Hill, Public Consulting Group (PCG) and Vista Higher Learning.
+At the May 22 Board Meeting, the district will seek to execute contracts with the following vendors, following a competitive solicitation process: Amplify, Illuminate, McGraw-Hill, Public Consulting Group (PCG) and Vista Higher Learning.
 If approved, district curriculum leaders and teachers will then work with the vendors to develop custom curriculum for Chicago students.